gonum/website/content/post/word_ladder.md

 0.07u 0.01s 0.06r 9008kB ./words-1 -first head -last tail
 ```

-If you have run the code, you will notice that you won't necessarily get the word ladder matching the one here; there are multiple co-equal shorest paths between "head" and "tail". `gonum/path` provides a way to find all shortest paths between a pair of node which requires only a minor alteration of the code.
+If you have run the code, you will notice that you won't necessarily get the word ladder matching the one here; there are multiple co-equal shortest paths between "head" and "tail". `gonum/path` provides a way to find all shortest paths between a pair of node which requires only a minor alteration of the code.
 Instead of calling `path.DijkstraFrom` we'll use [`path.DijkstraAllFrom`](https://pkg.go.dev/gonum.org/v1/gonum/graph/path?tab=doc#DijkstraAllFrom) and loop over the slice of paths returned by [`pth.AllTo`](https://pkg.go.dev/gonum.org/v1/gonum/graph/path?tab=doc#DijkstraAllFrom.AllTo).

 ```
 	pth := path.DijkstraAllFrom(wg.nodeFor(*first), wg)